-(3L) (3CR) Introduces the profession of addictive disorders and the development the knowledge of the local health and social service delivery systems (especially the addiction and prevention systems), educational systems, criminal justice systems, and related professional, to better provide comprehensive services to clients/patients.
-Legal requirements and professional attitudes regarding these systems and the skills to accept, and make, appropriate referrals are essential for providing quality prevention and treatment services.
+(3L)(3CR) Introduces the profession of addictive disorders and the development the knowledge of the local health and social service delivery systems (especially the addiction and prevention systems), educational systems, criminal justice systems, and related professional, to better provide comprehensive services to clients/patients.
+Legal requirements and professional attitudes

-ADDN 2155 - Motivational Interviewing
+ADDN 2155 -Motivational

-(3L) (3CR) Behavioral change is a goal of many human service professionals.
-This course will examine the process of how change occurs and how to apply evidence based practices to assist clients with the change process thorough the use of motivational interviewing.
-Through a combination of lecture, skill practice, discussion, and personal exploration, this course will serve as a 'hands on' experience for the change process.
+Interviewing (3L)(3CR) Behavioral change is a goal of many human service professionals.
+This course will examine the process of how change occurs and how to apply evidence-based practices to assist clients with the change process thorough the use of motivational interviewing.
+Through a combination of lecture. skill practice, discussion, and personal exploration. this course will serve as a 'hands on' experience for the change process.
 Cross-listed: PSYC 2155

-ADDN 2470 - Addiction Practicum
+ADDN 2470 -Addiction Practicum (1L.

-(1L, 4LB) (3CR) Advanced addictionology students integrate previous academic learning in a scheduled and structured supervised experience in a cooperating treatment agency or facility under the supervision of a licensed professional.
-Students will serve a minimum of 150 hours during the semester and also attend one weekly 50-minute seminar class session.
+4LB)(3CR) Advanced addictionology students integrate previous academic learning in a scheduled and structured supervised experience in a cooperating treatment agency or facility under the supervision of a licensed professional.
+Students will serve a minimum of 150 hours during the semester and also attend one weekly 50minute seminar class session.
 Students are required to document being addiction free for a minimum of 18 months prior to enrollment.
 S/U grading only.
-Prerequisites: Permission of the
+Prerequisites: Permission of the instructor.

-AGRI 1010 - Computer Technology in Agriculture
+AGRI 1010 -Computer Technology in

-(2L) (2CR) [E] Introduces and familiarizes students with computer applications and programs that can practically be used in agriculture.
+Agriculture (2L)(2CR) [E] Introduces and familiarizes students with computer applications and programs that can practically be used in agriculture.
 This course exposes students to other types of technology used in agricultural practices such as UAS and precision agriculture.